 A note on short rows:

 There might sometimes be some short rows in your pattern as you knit the yoke—this helps the garment fit better around the back and neck, adding extra fabric to the back and shoulders without making the neckline too tight.
 Short rows aren't worked in the round; they are knit back and forth in rows, then once they’re done, you resume knitting in the round.
+Your pattern will include instructions for this.

-Once you've done all the increases in your pattern and it’s almost time to divide the sleeves, it’s a good idea to try your garment on to see how it fits around the neck and shoulders.
+Once you've made all the increases in your pattern and it’s almost time to divide the sleeves, it’s a good idea to try your garment on to see how it fits around the neck and shoulders.
 You may feel like it needs a little more length to keep you cosy without being too tight around the yoke.

 Dividing the body and the sleeves

-Next, it's time to divide the body and the sleeves.
-This is the scariest part for a lot of knitters, but just follow the instructions carefully!
 You'll usually cast on some extra stitches during this process to add more room underneath the arm.

 Tip: this is a great time to put in a lifeline!
 That way, if you make a mistake, you can frog back to the lifeline without losing too much progress.